kwonus/Quelle/Vanilla-Quelle.md

 Every attempt has been made to make Quelle consistent with itself.
 Some constructs are in place to make parsing unambiguous, other constructs are biased toward ease of typing (such as limiting keystrokes that require the shift key).
 In all, Quelle represents an easy to type and easy to learn HMI.
 Moreover, simple search statements look no different than they might appear today in a Google or Bing search box.
 Still, let's not get ahead of ourselves or even hint about where our simple specification might take us ;-)

 Now that we understand what Quelle is, what is Vanilla Quelle?
 Quelle was originally designed by AV Text Ministries to search the sacred text of the King James Bible using an inutive command language.
 Vanilla Quelle removes all domain bias and presents itself as a general purpose query language that can locate sections of <u>any</u> text-based documents, containing terms and/or linguistic features that are in close proximity to one another.
 In this specification, any reference to Quelle implies Vanilla Quelle.
+Now that we understand what Quelle is, what is Vanilla Quelle?
+Quelle was originally designed by AV Text Ministries to search the sacred text of the King James Bible using an inutive command language.
+Vanilla Quelle removes all domain bias and presents itself as a general purpose query language that can locate sections of <u>any</u> text-based documents, containing terms and/or linguistic features that are in close proximity to one another.
+In this specification, any reference to Quelle implies Vanilla Quelle.

 ### II.
 Overview